fundacionctic/gaiax-credentials-tool/README.md

 ## Prerequisites

 * A Linux server that has ports 80 and 443 exposed to the Internet.
+You also need _sudo_ access.
 * Make.
 * Docker.
 * Git.